truemagic-coder/solana-agent/README.md

 ## Features

+* Easy three lines of code setup
+* Designed for a multi-agent swarm
 * Seamless text and audio streaming with real-time multi-modal processing
 * Persistent memory that preserves context across all agent interactions
 * Streamlined message history for all agent interactions
 * Intelligent query routing to agents with optimal domain expertise or your own custom routing
 * Unified value system ensuring brand-aligned agent responses
-* Powerful tool integration using standard Python packages and/or inline classes
+* Powerful tool integration using standard Python packages and/or inline tools
 * Assigned tools are utilized by agents automatically and effectively
 * Simple business definition using JSON
-* Ability to access any MCP server via a URL
+* Ability to access any MCP server via URL

 ## Stack